-In the top panel, we plotted heatmaps of birth seasonality along gradients of environmental seasonality and productivity in two different conditions of daily energy expenditure: regular (growth rate = 5 g/day) and increased (growth rate = 7.5 g/day).
-Birth seasonality is represented by r, going from 0 (births are equally distributed) to 1 (all births occur on the same day). characterisThe panel below shows the distributions of birth seasonality values observed in each heatmap.
+The top panel shows heatmaps of birth seasonality along gradients of environmental seasonality and productivity in two different conditions of daily reproductive energy expenditure: regular (growth rate = 5 g/day) and increased (growth rate = 7.5 g/day).
+The other parameters remain unchanged (unpredictability of 1, IBI of 1.7 years, infant mortality of 11.61%).
+Birth seasonality is represented by r, going from 0 (births are equally distributed) to 1 (all births occur on the same day).
+Grey cells represent non-viable environments characterised by a fitness of zero (regardless of the phenology strategy followed), where r cannot be computed and generates missing values.
+The panel below shows the distributions of birth seasonality values observed in each heatmap.
 Black dots indicate mean values while black horizontal lines indicate median values.
-We tested for differences in mean between those distributions by conducting Student's t-tests (NS: non-significant; *: p-value<0.05; **: p-value<0.01; ***: p-value<0.001).
+Means and standard deviations are given above each distribution (mean ± sd).

-Minimal support for the length of reproductive cycle and the infant mortality hypotheses (H5-6)
+Minimal support for the length of reproductive cycle hypothesis and no support for the infant mortality hypothesis (H5-6)

-We found no significant effect of reproductive cycle length on birth seasonality (Fig. 5A and S8A, t-test: p-value>0.05), although we detected a tendency suggesting that birth seasonality was higher when interbirth intervals lasted exactly one year (rmean = 0.33, 0.26 and 0.24 when IBI lasted 1, 1.5 and 1.7 years, respectively).
+No strong effect of reproductive cycle length on birth seasonality was observed (Fig. 6a and S7a), although we detected a tendency suggesting that birth seasonality was higher when interbirth intervals lasted exactly one year (rmean = 0.28, 0.23 and 0.20 when IBI lasted 1, 1.5 and 1.7 years, respectively).

-Birth seasonality did not increase after cancelling infant extrinsic mortality but slightly decreased (non-significant trend) when infant mortality increased (Fig. 5B and S8B, rmean = 0.25, 0.24 and 0.21 for m=0%, 11.61% and 46.44%, respectively).
-Nevertheless, and despite the substantial effect sizes that we explored regarding mortality rates (four-fold increase), we did not detect any significant effect on birth seasonality (Fig. 5B and S8B, t-test: p-value>0.05).
+Birth seasonality did not increase after cancelling infant extrinsic mortality nor decreased when infant mortality increased, despite the substantial effect sizes that we explored regarding mortality rates (four-fold increase) (Fig. 6B and S7B, rmean = 0.21, 0.20 and 0.22 for m=0%, 11.61% and 46.44%, respectively).